goldbergyoni/nodebestpractices/sections/errorhandling/testingerrorflows.md

 ### One Paragraph Explainer

-Testing ‘happy’ path is no better than testing failures.
+Testing ‘happy’ paths is no better than testing failures.
 Good testing code coverage demands to test exceptional paths.
 Otherwise, there is no trust that exceptions are indeed handled correctly.
 Every unit testing framework, like [Mocha](https://mochajs.org/) & [Chai](http://chaijs.com/), supports exception testing (code examples below).
-If you find it tedious to test every inner function and exceptions, you can settle with testing only REST API HTTP errors.
+If you find it tedious to test every inner function and exception you may settle with testing only REST API HTTP errors.

 ### Code example: ensuring the right exception is thrown using Mocha & Chai